pingidentity/pingone-sample-login/README.md

 10. Click **Save and Close**

 The Applications page shows the new application.
 Click the toggle switch to enable the application.
 View the details of your application and make note of its **Client ID**.

+11. On the Profile Tab of your new application, populate **SignOn URL** with the location that dist/login/ will live.
+For example, https://www.example.com/login/
+12. Click **Save and Close**

 ### Get your Environment ID
 To get your **Environment ID**, in the Admin Console, click Settings, then Environment, then Properties.
 The Properties page shows the environment ID.